 Water your new planting deeply afterward and then 2-3 times per week for the rest of the growing season depending on the weather in your area (more frequently in extreme heat/drought, less often during wet weather).

 Plant Your Southgate Breeze Rhododendron 2.5-3 feet apart from plant center to plant center.
 Otherwise, space plants over 5 feet apart for space between plants.

 Popular Companion Plants for the Southgate Breeze Rhododendron

-- Taller plants or trees that create shady spots next to them, such as privacy screens or hedges, create great planting locations for these Rhododendrons to be tucked into.
-The Empress of China Dogwood and Juniper Trees are two examples of these types of plants.
+Taller plants or trees that create shady spots next to them, such as privacy screens or hedges, create great planting locations for these Rhododendrons to be tucked into.
+Juniper Trees and Dwarf Spruce Trees are two examples of these plants.